cashewkernchen/howtogdpr.me/.github/ISSUE_TEMPLATE/add-new-site.md

 # What data do I get?
 And in what format?

+# How long did you wait for the data to arrive?

 # How can I delete all information stored about me